MartaJaekel/Find-my-perfect-Plant/US3 - Search Function/UserStory3.md

 ## Acceptance Criteria

-- [ ] clickable search field on the homepage
+- [ ] clickable search bar should be prominently displayed on the homepage
+- [ ] the search bar should feature an input field
+- [ ] the search bar should include a search button or icon that users can click on to initiate the search
+- [ ] the search bar should include a delete button or icon that users can click on to reset the search
-- [ ] search field works `onClick`
+- [ ] search field works `onChange`, allowing users to initiate a search
+- [ ] Plants that match the search are displayed
-- [ ] the plant name is displayed
+- [ ] if there are no results, an alert with the information, that we could not find a result, is displayed and can be closed through an button in the corner
-- [ ] a list of size, water need, sunlight and temperature is displayed
-- [ ] a description is shown
-- [ ] an Icon is implemented at top left hand corner and when clicked gets the user to the home page
+- [ ] if we don't enter anything in the search field or delete the search with the "x"-button, all plants are displayed

 ## Tasks

-- [ ] create the feature branch "detail-page"
+- [ ] create the feature branch "Searchfunction"
-- [ ] create a new page named detail page
+- [ ] create a form field component with an input field
+- [ ] update the design and implement the search bar component
-- [ ] create a Link to get to the individual detail page
+- [ ] implement a filter mechanism to provide a real-time auto-suggestion based on the input
-- [ ] implement image
+- [ ] integrate a search button or an icon (eg. SVG)
-- [ ] add a list of size, water, sunlight and temperature
+- [ ] integrate a delete button or an icon (eg. SVG)
-- [ ] add a description text of the plant
+- [ ] define the criteria for generating relevant search results (plant common name)
+- [ ] implement an error message in case no results are found
-- [ ] implement a icon/svg of a back-arrow-icon as a Link to get back to the homepage "/"
+- [ ] integrate a a delete button or an icon (eg. SVG) in the error message to close the field